 The strategy for BUI removal included one management action (Table 6).
-Management action 4.01 began in July 2018 with data collection taking place within the estuary at reference sites and completed restoration sites to provide for post-project comparisons.
+Dedicated funding for Management Action 4.01 began in July 2018; however, two sites that were completed before 2018 had earlier sampling.
+Data collection takes place within the estuary at reference sites and completed restoration sites to provide for post-project comparisons.
 The strategy for removal of the Degradation of Benthos BUI is as follows:

-- Identify appropriate reference conditions and determine useful benthic community diversity metrics to use for comparisons. - Determine the pre-construction benthic community condition by monitoring aquatic habitat restoration or remediation sites. - Identify and implement remedial actions as necessary and, if appropriate to the remedial design, incorporate habitat restoration components.
+- Identify appropriate reference conditions and determine useful benthic community diversity metrics to use for comparisons. - Determine the pre-construction benthic community condition by monitoring habitats at selected restoration and remediation sites. - Identify and implement remedial actions as necessary and, if appropriate to the remedial design, incorporate habitat restoration components.
 The remedial actions at "red" sites identified under BUI 5 are in various stages of implementation.
 Remedial actions in non-priority benthic habitat locations (e.g., industrial slips) will be considered complete under BUI 4 following implementation of the selected remedies.
 In general, post-construction benthic macroinvertebrate monitoring at remediation sites will not be necessary for removal of this BUI, though the need for such monitoring is expected to be determined on a case-by-case bases depending on site specific remedial action objectives.